avaxman/INFOMGP-Practical3/README.md

 # Practical 3: Finite-Element Soft-Body Deformation

-## Handout date: 18/Mar/2022.
+## Handout date: 20/Mar/2022

-## Deadline: 5/Apr/2022 08:59AM.
+## Deadline: 5/Apr/2022 08:59AM

 The third practical is about simulating soft bodies with the finite-element method learned in class, where the material is covered in Lecture 9 and its associated lecture notes (about soft-body simulation).
-The system will handle basic constraints for you, and you will not be tested on them in the basic version.
+The system will handle basic collision constraints for you, and you will not be tested on them in the basic version.

 The objective of the practical are:

-1. Implement the full finite-element dynamic equation integration, to create soft-body internal forces on a tetrahedral mesh.
+1. Implement the full linear finite-element dynamic equation integration, to create soft-body internal forces on a tetrahedral mesh.
 </br>
 2. Extend the framework with some chosen effects.

 This is the repository for the skeleton on which you will build your practical.
 Using CMake allows you to work and submit your code in all platforms.
-This is practically the same system as in the previous practical, in terms of compilation and setup.
+This is essentially the same system as in the previous practical, in terms of compilation and setup.

 ## Background

 The practical runs in the same time loop (that can also be run step-by-step) as the previous practical.
-The objects are not limited to convex ones; every triangle mesh would do.
+The objects are not limited to convex ones; every triangle mesh can be given as input.
 The software automatically converts a surface OFF mesh into a tetrahedral mesh with [Tetgen](http://wias-berlin.de/software/index.jsp?id=TetGen&lang=1).
 A tetrahedral mesh can be provided by the scene files with the .MESH format.
 There are no ambient forces but gravity in the basic version.

 The first considerable difference in the representation of the mesh from the previous practicals is that ```origPositions``` replaces ```origV``` as a big vector in the ordering of $xyzxyz$ (3 number per vertex, total size $3\left| V \right|$), instead of a matrix where vertex coordinates are on rows.
-This is because you will need this form for the FEM matrix formulation.
+This is because you will need this form for the FEM formulation.
 The rest of the code, including constraints resolution, is adapted to this.
-Moreover, the scene keeps a huge vector of all stacked coordinate vectors of the mesh, to make the constraint resolution a flat process that does not distinguish meshes---but you do not necessarily have to touch this in the practical, so it's FYI.
+Moreover, the scene keeps a huge vector of all stacked coordinate vectors of all meshes, to make the constraint resolution a flat process that does not distinguish meshes---but you do not necessarily have to touch this in the practical, so it's FYI.

 The second considerable difference is that every vertex now has its own volume and mass, and reacts in the world as its own independent object, for the purpose of collisions and constraints.
 The relationship between the different vertices of the same mesh is generally (unless constrained) done by the forces enacted on them by the FEM system.
 Thus, there is no more handling of center-of-mass nor inertia tensor.
-As an example, in a collision only the colliding vertices move; the deformation this causes generates internal forces that move the entire object.
-As linear FE is far from perfect, this should cause some visual artifacts that you can witness in the demo.
+As an example, in a collision only the colliding vertices move by impulses; the deformation this causes will in turn generate internal forces (computed by the FEM system) that will move the entire object.
+As linear FE is far from perfect, this should cause considerable visual scaling artifacts that you can witness in the demo.

 The objects move in time steps by altering each vertex of the tet mesh, where the deformation is computed by solving the finite-element equation for movement as learnt in class (*Lecture 9*).
 For this, you will set up the mass $M$, damping $D$, and stiffness $K$ matrices at the beginning of time, and only again whenever the time step-size changes.
 Moreover, you will set up the Cholesky solver that factorizes the left-hand side $A$ of the entire system *once* in every *change* of time step (so it might be only once in the beginning of time unless you are keen to play with $\Delta t$).